DanteAlighierin/foot/README.md

 [tutorial](https://mesonbuild.com/Tutorial.html) might be a good starting point.

-I also recommend taking a look at that bundled Arch `PKGBUILD` file, to see how it builds foot.
+I also recommend taking a look at the bundled Arch `PKGBUILD` file, to see how it builds foot.